zxjlm/AlfredWorkflows/README.md

 Make sure before you use this workflow that confluence version is 7.9 and later.(In other words, you should insure that confluence api use bearer for user authentication.)

 Besides, this script allow you to search from content by using `--content` or `-c` explicitly.
+More query granularity may be support in the future.